A Friend of the Family: Bringing A Harrowing True Story to The Screen

 Brendan Frye

 This post may contain affiliate links.
 If you use these links to buy something, CGMagazine may earn a commission.
 However, please know this does not impact our reviews or opinions in any way.
-See our ethics statement.
+See our ethics statement and review policy.